We do research not for personal gain, or "just because", but to:

 "I have broad scholarly interests that range from understanding plants' interactions with their environments, to promoting sustainability, to catalyzing pedagogical and curricular reforms in undergraduate biology education.
 I am currently leading our department's efforts to upgrade our Biology 224 and 225 labs, developing integrative investigations centered on compelling, socially-relevant questions as a way to promote mastery of essential research and critical thinking skills."

 "I am interested in how animals respond to novel environments – especially those altered by human development.
-My research focuses primarily on the vocal responses of songbirds to the increasing levels of anthropogenic (human caused) noise that overlaps their vocal signals.
-Since these overlapped signals are less detectable, I am investigating mechanisms that species employ to increase the effectiveness of their signals in areas of high noise.
-I am also investigating the potential that noise exacerbates the loss of some species and homogenation in developed landscapes."
+My research focuses primarily on the responses of songbirds to the increasing levels of anthropogenic (human caused) noise that overlaps their vocal signals.
+Since these overlapped signals appear to be less detectable, I have been investigating mechanisms that species employ to increase the effectiveness of their signals in areas of high noise.
+I have also investigated the potential that noise exacerbates the loss of some species and facilitates homogenization in developed landscapes.
+To learn more about this research see my interview on the BBC website and on BBC World News.
+Currently, I am investigating a novel method for sustaining songbird populations in the presence of anthropogenic noise.
+Given the seemingly unstoppable increase in noise levels worldwide, we must realistically seek for ways to preserve biodiversity within this context."

 "I have ongoing research studying latent reservoirs of HIV infection.
 We are investigating the mechanisms of how the reservoirs are formed and potential ways to remove the latent reservoir.
 My newest work involves the role of Endothelial cells in HIV latent reservoir in T cells.”
 Read more about Professor Shen's HIV research with students.

-"The students in my lab are studying the mechanisms by which ultraviolet light can damage the cornea of the eye and possible protection of the cornea from UV by components of the tears.
-They are also investigating effects of artificial tear solutions and contact lens solutions on corneal cells with the goal of developing improved products treating dry eye and for contact lens care.”
+"With support from the National Institutes of Health, the students in my lab are studying the mechanisms by which ultraviolet light can damage the cornea of the eye and possible protection of the cornea from UV by components of the tears.
+In collaboration with Prof. Curt Blankespoor, I am also studying parasitic infections of fish eyes in northern Michigan lakes at the University of Michigan Biological Station.”

 “My research interests are Pacific lowland prairie restoration, plant succession on abandoned oil well sites in northern Michigan, and forest succession of the Calvin College Ecosystem Preserve.
 My work is funded by Au Sable Institute, The Nature Conservancy, and Calvin College Alumni Association.”